project-feynman/v2/CONTRIBUTING.md

   3) [App.vue](./App.vue) contains a [navbar](./src/components/TheNavbar.vue) and a [router-view](https://github.com/vuejs/vue-router) component
   4) [router-view](https://github.com/vuejs/vue-router) magically loads different components depending on the URL according to the code in [router.js](./src/router.js)

+# Vue Components

+Components are defined in '.vue' files.
+There are three types of components:

+1) [View components](./src/views) are the 'pages'/root components rendered at each URL.
+2) [Base components](./src/components/reusables) are typically 'buttons' and 'cards' used throughout the app
+3) [Normal components](./src/components) where the fun is...